-A student will be required to pay one-third of all semester charges before the first day of class in order for registration to be completed.
 Students with an account balance after the first payment due date will be assessed a \$25.00 payment plan fee.
 To meet the one-third requirement the student may apply the following:

-- · Award of an institutional scholarship
+- Awarded institutional scholarship

-- · Awarded financial aid.
+- Awarded financial aid,

 - · Payment by cash, check or credit card

-- Payment from sponsors: If students wish to use the payments from the sponsors in the calculation of the 1/3 payment requirement, the University must receive the following information prior to 1st payment due date.
+- Payment from sponsors: If students wish to use the payments from the sponsors in the calculation of the 1/3 payment requirement, the University must receive the following information prior to 1st payment due date, via email to adbrunson@troy.edu:

-Email adnichols@troy.edu

-Student Name and ID
+- o Student Name and ID

-Sponsor Name
+- Sponsor Name

-Educational Expenses to be covered by Sponsor.
+- Educational Expenses to be covered by Sponsor.

 The remaining semester balance must be paid over the next two months.
-Failure to pay the entire balance of tuition and fees due by the third payment date will result in a late fee of \$50.00 as well as a restriction on future class registration and non-release of transcripts.
+Failure to pay the entire balance by the third payment date will result in a late fee of \$50.00 as well as a restriction on future class registration and non-release of transcripts.